 Postal vote applications (PVAs)

-There is no prescribed limit on the number of PVAs and reply-paid envelopes that may be printed for a federal election using your office expenses budget, however, you must comply with your PBR obligations.
+There is no prescribed limit on the number of PVAs and reply-paid envelopes that may be printed for a federal election or referendum using your office expenses budget, however, you must comply with your PBR obligations.
 This would include consideration of the number of PVAs required for your constituents.
 ‘Constituent’ is defined in section 5 of the PBR Act as a person enrolled to vote or resident in your electorate (state/territory for a senator).

 You must not distribute material, including a PVA, which solicits a vote for a person other than yourself or provides instructions on how to complete a ballot paper (see Conditions applying to office expenses section above).